atgomes/passman-j/README.md

 ## How it works ##

-It works by encrypting your passwords and securily storing them locally in a database file.
+It works by encrypting your passwords and securely storing them locally in a database file.
 You can then save this file in your computer, favourite cloud service or a usb drive.

 ## Version ##